aalpkilic/ui5-oDataV4/README.md

   <h3 align="center">UI5 - oDataV4 Template </h3>

   <p align="center">
-    <strong> OData is a standard protocol for creating and consuming data by using simple HTTP and REST APIs for create, read, update, delete (CRUD) operations. 🧛</strong>
+    <strong> OData is a widely accepted protocol that enables the creation and consumption of data through simple HTTP and REST APIs.
+It is designed to facilitate CRUD (create, read, update, and delete) operations, making it easy to manage data and interact with it in a standardized way.
+With OData, developers can create robust and scalable applications that can seamlessly integrate with a wide range of data sources. 🧛</strong>

   <br />
   <br />
-  <a href="https://github.com/aalpkilic/ui5-dataBinding">View Demo</a>
+  <a href="https://github.com/aalpkilic/ui5-oDataV4">View Demo</a>
   ·
-  <a href="https://github.com/aalpkilic/ui5-dataBinding/issues">Report Bug</a>
+  <a href="https://github.com/aalpkilic/ui5-oDataV4/issues">Report Bug</a>
   ·
-  <a href="https://github.com/aalpkilic/ui5-dataBinding/issues">Request Feature</a>
+  <a href="https://github.com/aalpkilic/ui5-oDataV4/issues">Request Feature</a>
   </p>
 </div>